shobrook/redshift/README.md

 > export ANTHROPIC_API_KEY="..."
 ```

 You can also use [OpenAI](https://platform.openai.com/api-keys) or other models, including local ones.
-Redshift wraps LiteLLM and therefore [supports 100+ models.](https://docs.litellm.ai/docs/providers)
+Redshift wraps LiteLLM, which [supports over 100 models.](https://docs.litellm.ai/docs/providers)

 ## Usage